Coder-RD/Java_Challenge/README.md

 The **Prime Checker** challenge focuses on checking whether multiple integers are prime numbers using Java **Varargs**.

-In this challenge, the program uses a method with the `int... numbers` parameter to handle multiple integer inputs through a single method.
+The program uses a method with the `int... numbers` parameter to handle multiple integer inputs through a single method.

 The program applies prime number logic using loops and conditions to determine whether each given number is prime.

 ## 💡 Concepts Practiced

-- ✅ Prime number logic
+- ✅ Prime Number Logic
 - ✅ Varargs
 - ✅ `int... numbers`
-- ✅ Multiple integer inputs
+- ✅ Multiple Integer Inputs
-- ✅ Loops & conditions
+- ✅ Loops and Conditions
-- ✅ Number validation
+- ✅ Number Validation
-- ✅ Method design
+- ✅ Method Design
-- ✅ Variable-length arguments
-- ✅ Avoiding unnecessary method overloading
+- ✅ Variable-Length Arguments
-- ✅ Java Reflection compatibility
+- ✅ Java Reflection Compatibility
-- ✅ HackerRank problem solving
+- ✅ HackerRank Problem Solving
 - ✅ Core Java

 ## 🧠 Key Learning